data-preservation-programs/slingshot/participants/FileDrive.md

 ## (12) Do you have any users already or plans to acquire users soon?
-Yes/no. Also, please tell us a little bit about your future plans for user acquisition.

 Yes.
 We are working with data download service providers, such as gaming and software distribution channels who want to store data into Filecoin.